OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 ---

 ### bracket

 - Represents the **square bracket `[`** used to group staves (e.g., for instrument families in orchestral scores).
+- Differentiate between `brace` and `bracket` based on **appearance**, not function.
+In older music documents, their function is often interchanged.
 - ⚠️ **Important:** a second vertical line often appears near the bracket, but that line **is not part of the bracket**.
 It should be annotated separately as `barlineSingle`.

 <p>